 As you can see, Google’s net worth has appreciated somewhat over the years, making the passing on its purchase at a mere $750,000 one of the poorest business decisions of all time (in retrospect of course).

-Of course we all fail to recognize a great opportunity every now and then.
-After all, no one can peer into the future.
+But then we all fail to recognize a great opportunity every now and then.
+After all, no one can peer into the future, right.